Skip to main content

 Verdict

 Choose Clio Payments when your firm already runs billing inside Clio and wants tighter invoice ownership, cleaner accounting handoffs, and less reconciliation drag at month-end.
 Choose LawPay when payment flexibility matters more, especially if your team needs broader payment-link usage, card-present options, fee-financing flexibility, or a payments layer that stays usable across a less Clio-centric stack.
+Compare other options when the payment processor is not the real constraint and the firm needs stronger billing operations, bookkeeping, trust-accounting, or collections ownership around the tool.

 How to choose between Clio Payments and LawPay